 Kevin Burns, CEO of Juul Labs Inc., was quoted as saying, “Don’s Vape.
 Don’t use Juul.
 Don’t start using nicotine if you don’t have a pre-existing relationship with nicotine.
 Don’t use the product.
 You are not our target consumer.”

 In addition to the growing cases of lung damage, there have also been 127 cases of seizures being attributed to the use of vaping.
 These cases are being investigated by the FDA.

 There’s More Reason to be Wary

-Remember the liquid solvents propylene glycol (which is derived from petroleum products) and vegetable glycerin, (which is extracted from soy, coconut, and palm oils) we mentioned earlier?
+Remember the liquid solvents propylene glycol (which is derived from petroleum products) and vegetable glycerin, (which is extracted from soy, coconut, and palm oils) I mentioned earlier?
 There’s concern that heating these ingredients can cause problems too.

 One example mentioned is a situation that came to light in 2002.

 Soy bean oil and flavorings heated in a microwave popcorn factory produced visible aerosols, and vapors.
 The workers who were continuously exposed to these aerosols and vapors developed broncholiolitis obliterans, which is popularly referred to as “popcorn lung.”
 It causes scarring of the lungs and there is no cure.”

 Minimize the Problems of Teens and Vaping at School

 Since we know the juices contain chemicals, the long-term effects are unknown, and potentially life-threatening, the popularity of e-cigarettes provides an opportunity to talk with teens.

 If your school is full of teens who are vaping, you can minimize the impact of this habit.